|The First Lady watches Leno sample veggies|

-Mrs. Obama was all smiles as she encouraged Leno to try the healthy feast: "You are such a role model for millions, it would be wonderful," Mrs. Obama said.
+She was all smiles as she encouraged Leno to try the healthy feast on his desk: "You are such a role model for millions, it would be wonderful," Mrs. Obama said.

 "That does smell very good.
-I assume this is sausage-pepperoni," Leno joked, and added "it's not bad," after taking a few bites.
-"It would be better with sausage and pepperoni."
+I assume this is sausage-pepperoni," Leno joked, then added "it's not bad," after taking a few bites.

 "And with some of our White House honey, if you dip it, it will help it go down just a little easier."

-"'White House honey.’
-That sounds bad," Leno quipped.
+"'White House honey'--that sounds bad," Leno quipped.
 "You know, with a different president that could mean a whole different thing, ‘a little White House honey.’”

 Leno dipped his apple in the honey, and took a bite.
 He got a big round of applause.